You are using an outdated browser. Please upgrade your browser to improve your experience.

-A born songwriter, Gayle Skidmore has written over 1700 songs since she began songwriting at the age of 8.
+A born songwriter, San Diego Music Award Winner for Best Singer Songwriter (2013) Gayle Skidmore has written over 1700 songs since she began songwriting at the age of 8.
 Rather than choosing her calling, Skidmore’s natural ability and innate passion for music made her music career unavoidable.
 She continually processes her adventures, experiences, thoughts and emotions through this malleable medium, writing, playing and singing from the depths of her soul.
-It is evident from her heartfelt, unguarded performances that Skidmore’s goal is excellence in artistry and expression, and that she truly understands the ultimate purpose of music.

 Classically trained on the piano from the age of 4, Gayle Skidmore also plays at least 20 other instruments, including the mountain dulcimer, the banjo and the balalaika.
 Her attention to detail and involvement in every step of the creative process, from producing her records to doing the artwork for her albums, show that she is completely dedicated to her craft.
 In late 2010, Skidmore released her first full-length album, Make Believe, on her own label, Raincoat Records.
 Make Believe comes in a coloring book that she illustrated, with a picture and lyrics for each song.
 This album encompasses themes of hope, despair, disillusionment and love, and includes songs that wrestle with faith in the midst of loss and death.
 It is profoundly personal, stylistically diverse, and lyrically brilliant.
 Skidmore’s fanciful mode of presentation illustrates her desire to translate the trials of life into something beautiful and to remain hopeful about the future.